 After graduating he completed an orthopedic residency at the University of Virginia-Virginia Orthopaedic Manual Physical Therapy Institute as well as a Fellowship in orthopedic and manual therapy through the University of St. Augustine.
 Following his residency, he completed the requirements of the APTA’s orthopedic certification (OCS) exam making him an expert in this field.
 Stephen is also certified in Trigger Point Dry Needling and uses this technique on a variety of conditions and diagnoses.
 He has undergone training in Therapeutic Pain Neuroscience giving him a unique understanding of pain for those who suffer from persistent pain.
 Currently, he sits on advisory boards for the William Carey Physical Therapy program as well as the University of Southern Mississippi’s Children’s Center.
 He is a member of the American Physical Therapy Association with sub-memberships in sports, orthopedics, and private practice as well as a Fellow in the American Academy of Orthopaedic Manual Physical Therapists.

 Lauryn received her Bachelor of Arts Degree in Exercise and Sports Science with a minor in Psychology from Concordia University.
 During her time at Concordia she played NAIA women’s soccer.
 Following college she attended the University of Puget Sound graduating with a Doctorate of Physical Therapy and also received the PT fellowship award for her class.
 Lauryn has extensive experience in sports and orthopedic physical therapy with a special emphasis in pediatric populations.
 As a therapist at Seattle Children’s Hospital, Lauryn was involved in group rehabilitation sessions focusing on ACL prevention and return to sport progression in young athletes.
 She places high emphasis on injury prevention, return to sport/activity progression, and patient education.
-After joining the Active Recovery Physical Therapy team she plans to become a certified strength and conditioning specialist (CSCS) as well as an expert in orthopedics through the American Physical Therapy Association’s Orthopedic Certification Specialty (OCS).
+She is also certified in dry needling, which she uses for a variety of diagnoses and impairments.
+Lauryn recently became a certified strength and conditioning specialist (CSCS), and plans to become an expert in orthopedics through the American Physical Therapy Association’s Orthopedic Certification Specialty (OCS).
 She is a member of the American Physical Therapy Association (APTA) and National Strength and Conditioning Association (NSCA).